AstroLoc: Robust Space to Ground Image Localizer: Abstract

 \section{Abstract}

-Astronauts take thousands of photos of Earth per day from the International Space Station, which, once localized on Earth's surface, are used for a multitude of tasks, ranging from climate change research to disaster management.
-The localization process, which has been performed manually for decades, has recently been approached through image retrieval solutions: given an astronaut photo, find its most similar match among a large database of geo-tagged satellite images, in a task called Astronaut Photography Localization (APL).
-Yet, existing APL approaches are trained only using satellite images, without taking advantage of the millions open-source astronaut photos.
+Thousands of photos of Earth are taken every day by astronauts from the International Space Station.
+Localizing these photos, which has been performed manually for decades, has recently been approached through image retrieval solutions: given an astronaut photo, the goal is to find its most similar match among a large database of geo-tagged satellite images, in a task called Astronaut Photography Localization (APL).
+Yet, existing APL approaches are trained only using satellite images, without taking advantage of the millions of open-source astronaut photos.
 In this work we present the first APL pipeline capable of leveraging astronaut photos for training.
-We first produce full localization information for 300,000 manually weakly labeled astronaut photos through an automated pipeline, and then use these images to train a model, called AstroLoc.
-AstroLoc learns a robust representation of Earth's surface features through two losses: astronaut photos paired with their matching satellite counterparts in a pairwise loss, and a second loss on clusters of satellite imagery weighted by their relevance to astronaut photography via unsupervised mining.
-We find that AstroLoc achieves a staggering 35\% average improvement in recall@1 over previous SOTA, pushing the limits of existing datasets with a recall@100 consistently over 99\%.
-Finally, we note that AstroLoc, without any fine-tuning, provides excellent results for related tasks like the lost-in-space satellite problem and historical space imagery localization.
+We first produce full localization information for 300,000 manually weakly-labeled astronaut photos through an automated pipeline, and then use these images to train a model, called AstroLoc.
+AstroLoc learns a robust representation of Earth's surface features through two objective functions: pairing astronaut photos with their matching satellite counterparts in a pairwise loss, and a second loss on clusters of satellite imagery weighted by their relevance to astronaut photography through unsupervised mining.
+AstroLoc achieves a staggering 35\% average improvement in recall@1 over previous SOTA, reaching a recall@100 consistently over 99\% for existing datasets.
+Moreover, without fine-tuning, AstroLoc provides excellent results for related tasks like the lost-in-space satellite problem and historical space imagery localization.